How Saudi Prince MBS Played Trump and Got the Keys to the Kingdom

 This is an adapted excerpt from Blood and Oil: Mohammed bin Salman's Ruthless Quest for Global Power, by Wall Street Journal reporters Bradley Hope and Justin Scheck, to be published Tuesday, September 1, by Hachette Books.

-Bradley Hope, based in London, is The New York Times bestselling coauthor of Billion Dollar Whale (optioned for film by SK Global) and covers finance and malfeasance for the Wall Street Journal.
+Bradley Hope, based in London, is The New York Times bestselling coauthor of Billion Dollar Whale (optioned for film by SK Global) and covers finance and malfeasance for The Wall Street Journal.
 Before that he spent six years as a Middle East correspondent.
 Hope is a Pulitzer Prize finalist and Gerald Loeb Award winner.

-Justin Scheck, based in New York, has worked at the Wall Street Journal since 2007, covering white collar crime across four continents.
+Justin Scheck, based in New York, has worked at The Wall Street Journal since 2007, covering white collar crime across four continents.
 He has been writing about Saudi Arabia since 2016.
 Scheck is a Pulitzer Prize finalist.